 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. its high investment and the specific skill required as the anaerobic treatment system to produce gas involve the chemical and bacterial control which is not common on swine farmers.
+Final Concl. chemical and bacterial control which is not common on swine farmers.
 B.3.2.
 Are all assumptions stated in a transparent and conservative manner? /1/ DR See B.3.1.
 OK B.3.3.
 Is sufficient evidence provided to support the relevance of the arguments made? /1/ DR See B.3.1.
 OK B.3.4.
 If the starting date of the project activity is before the date of validation, has sufficient evidence been provided that the incentive from the CDM was seriously considered in the decision to proceed with the project activity? /1/ DR The project proponent is requested to provide documentary evidence of the starting date of the project as the earliest of implementation, construction and real action in line with the guidelines of EB 41.
-Evidence also needs to be provided for serious consideration of CDM while deciding to proceed with the project CL1 OK B.4.
+Evidence also needs to be provided for serious consideration of CDM while deciding to proceed with the project CL-4 OK B.4.
 Calculation of GHG Emission Reductions - Project emissions It is assessed whether the project emissions are stated according to the methodology and whether the argumentation for the choice of default factors and values - where applicable - is justified.
 B.4.1.
-Are the calculations documented according to the approved methodology and in a complete and transparent manner? /1/ DR The project emissions were calculated considering the emission from the system as 10% of baseline emissions and the flare efficiency of 90% according the "Tool to"
+Are the calculations documented according to the approved methodology and in a complete and transparent manner? /1/ DR The project emissions were calculated considering the emission from the system as 10% of baseline emissions and the flare efficiency of 90% according the "Tool to determine project emissions from flaring gases containing methane"/27/.

-\ MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2008-1451, rev. 01
+^{} MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2008-1452, rev. 01

 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. determine project emissions from flaring gases containing methane" As the project will not use blowers and the pumps will be fuelled with biogas, no electricity will be consumed by the farms.
-As the PDD declare "The treated water is then recycled and sent back to the farms, or used for irrigation by the use of biogas or electrical stationary pumps" DNV request to explain in PDD why project emission on account of use of electricity for operation of the facility is not considered in the farms CL4 OK B.4.2.
+Final Concl.
+As the project will not use blowers and the pumps will be fueled with biogas, no electricity will be consumed by the farms.
+As the PDD declare "The treated water is then recycled and sent back to the farms, or used for irrigation by the use of biogas or electrical stationary pumps" DNV request to explain in PDD why project emission on account of use of electricity for operation of the facility is not considered in the farms.
+CL-4 OK B.4.2.
 Have conservative assumptions been used when calculating the project emissions? /1/ DR See B.4.1.
 OK B.4.3.
 Are uncertainties in the project emission estimates properly addressed? /1/ DR See B.4.1.
 OK B.5.
 Calculation of GHG Emission Reductions - Baseline emissions It is assessed whether the baseline emissions are stated according to the methodology and whether the argumentation for the choice of default factors and values - where applicable - is justified.
 B.5.1.
-Are the calculations documented according to the approved methodology and in a complete and transparent manner? /1/ DR Emission reduction calculations are transparently documented by the spreadsheet /3/, and it is in line AMS-III.D version 14.
-Baseline emissions consider the IPCC 2006 Tier 2 approach and applicable default values
+Are the calculations documented according to the approved methodology and in a complete and transparent manner? /1/ DR Emission reduction calculations are transparently documented by the spreadsheet /3/, and it is in line with AMS-III.D version 14.
+Baseline emissions consider the IPCC 2006 Tier 2 approach and applicable default values as defaults values of Tables 10A-7 10A-8

-\ MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2008-1451, rev. 01
+^{} MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2008-1452, rev. 01